ElamCano/Test-Tecnico/README.md

 # TECH TEST

-## Realizacion de cards de productos con React y TailwindCSS
+## Custom Product Cards with React, Redux and TailwindCSS

 ![cover](https://github.com/ElamCano/Test-Tecnico/blob/main/cover.png)

-Puedes ver la aplicación deployada en Vercel con el siguiente link: [Test](https://test-tecnico-rust.vercel.app/)
+You can access the site deployed in Vercel at the following link: [Test](https://test-tecnico-rust.vercel.app/)

 ## Author